cran-task-views/Agriculture/Agriculture.md

   `r pkg("pedometrics")` has many utility functions for common analyses of soil data.

 - _Soil water_: Soil water retention curves can be calculated by the `r pkg("soilwater")` packages using the [Van Genuchten (1980)](https://doi.org/10.2136/sssaj1980.03615995004400050002x) method for soil water retention and [Mualem (1976)](https://doi.org/10.1029/WR012i003p00513) method for hydraulic conductivity.
-  Estimation and prediction of parameters of soil hydraulic property models can be accomplished with `r pkg("spsh")`.

 - `r pkg("SoilR")` models soil organic matter decomposition in terrestrial ecosystems with linear and nonlinear models.
   The `r pkg("sorcering")` can be used to model soil organic carbon and soil organic nitrogen and to calculate N mineralisation rates.